Entropy of Exchangeable Random Graphs: Real Data Example

-We shall here study a graph constructed from observations of the behavior of corporate boards in Norway.
-The data set is publicly available at \footnote{\url{graphs.skewed.de/net/board_directors}}.
-This dataset corresponds to a record of ties corresponding to sitting on the same board of Norwegian public limited companies and is studied by~\cite{seierstad2011few}.
-The data were put together from recordings of the Norwegian Business Register (5 August 2009).
-The aforementioned study aimed to understand the effects of a new legislation on gender representation.
-The law required having at least $40\%$ representation of each gender on the boards of public limited companies by 2008~\cite{seierstad2011few}.
-It is stated in~\cite{seierstad2011few} that the law succeeded in raising the participation of women on boards, thereby expanding the pool of women who could serve as directors.
+We analyze a collection of graphs representing the behavior of corporate boards in Norway, with the data set and subfigure (a) of Figure~\ref{fig:boards-data} publicly available online (\url{https://graphs.skewed.de/net/board_directors}).
+This data set records the connections formed by individuals who served on the same boards of Norwegian public limited companies and was previously studied by~\cite{seierstad2011few}.
+The data were compiled from the Norwegian Business Register as of 5 August 2009 and were used to examine the impact of legislation on gender representation.
+The law, enacted in 2008, mandated at least $40\%$ representation of each gender on the boards of public limited companies~\cite{seierstad2011few}.
+According to~\cite{seierstad2011few}, the legislation successfully increased women's participation on boards, broadening the pool of qualified female directors.